Community Guidelines – Engagement Safe

 Our Shared Values

-Like any solid team, Qazalcat thrives on a few core values.
-We play fair, listen hard, improvise when needed, and respect the practice behind every highlight reel.
+Like any solid team, Qazalcat thrives when we play fair and respect the practice behind the highlight reel:

-- Respect: Be teammate-minded.
-Everyone deserves thoughtful conversation and space to grow.
+- Respect: Be teammate-minded; everyone deserves space to grow.

-- Support: Call out triumphs, not typos.
-We all perform better with encouragement and a good cheer section.
+- Support: Call out triumphs; we all perform better with encouragement.

 How We Interact